 Quality and Value

-- One error over 12 years of laboratory operation out of ~10,000 Proficiency Tests, both external and internal.
-For individual gene sequencing tests and panel sequencing tests, we count each exon as a Proficiency Test.
+- Only two errors over 15 years of laboratory operation out of >15,000 Proficiency Tests, both external and internal.

 - Our genotyping panel is run on all specimens, as a quality control measure, to detect specimen mislabeling.